Zamindar: British era

 During the Mughal Era, the zamindars were not proprietors.
 The Mughal emperor was considered the supreme owner of the land.

 Zamindars only had the right to collect revenue (tax) from peasants, not to own the land itself.
-By the late 18th century, the British East India Company had already gained control over Bengal, Bihar, and Odisha after the Battle of Plassey (1757) and Battle of Buxar (1764).
-The East India Company under Lord Cornwallis, made the Permanent Settlement in 1793 with the zamindars and made them proprietors of their land in return for a fixed annual rent and left them independent for the internal affairs of their estates.
+By the late 18th century, the British East India Company had already gained control over Bengal, Bihar, and Odisha after the Battle of Plassey (1757) and the Battle of Buxar (1764).
+The East India Company, under Lord Cornwallis, made the Permanent Settlement in 1793 with the zamindars and made them proprietors of their land in return for a fixed annual rent and left them independent for the internal affairs of their estates.
 This Permanent Settlement created the new zamindari system as we know it today.
-After 1857, the armies of the majority of zamindars were abolished with the exception of a small number of forces for policing/digwari/kotwali in their respective estates.
+After 1857, the armies of the majority of zamindars were abolished with the exception of few forces for policing/digwari/kotwali in their respective estates.
 If the zamindars were not able to pay the rent until sunset, parts of their estates were acquired and auctioned.
 This created a new class of zamindars in the society.
-As the rest of India came later under the control of the East India Company (EIC), different ways were implemented in different provinces to with regard to the ruling authorities in the region to get them to accede to Company authority.
+As the rest of India came later under the control of the East India Company (EIC), different ways were implemented in different provinces with regard to the ruling authorities in the region to get them to accede to Company authority.

 The British generally adopted the extant zamindari system of revenue collection in the north of the country.
 They recognised the zamindars as landowners and proprietors as opposed to the Mughal government and, in return, required them to collect taxes.
-Although some zamindars were present in the south, they were not so in large numbers, and the British administrators used the ryotwari (cultivator) method of collection, which involved selecting certain farmers as being land owners and requiring them to remit their taxes directly.
+Although some zamindars were present in the south, they were not so in large numbers, and the British administrators used the ryotwari (cultivator) method of collection, which involved selecting certain farmers as being landowners and requiring them to remit their taxes directly.